pymc-devs/pymc/docs/source/developer_guide.rst

             ...
             return logp

-which returns a Aesara tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the Aesara graph).You can evaluate or compile into a python callable (that you can pass numpy as input args).
+which returns an Aesara tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the Aesara graph).You can evaluate or compile into a python callable (that you can pass numpy as input args).
 Note that the logp tensor depends on its